 The Audit Committee is directly responsible for the appointment, compensation (including approval of the audit fees), retention and oversight of the independent registered public accounting firm that audits our financial statements and our internal control over financial reporting.
-The Audit Committee has appointed Ernst & Young LLP ("E&Y") to audit the consolidated financial statements of Civeo for the year ending December 31, 2018 and the internal control over financial reporting of Civeo at December 31, 2018.
-E&Y has audited Civeo's, or its predecessor's, as applicable, consolidated financial statements beginning with the year ended December 31, 2010 through the year ended December 31, 2017.
-Our board of directors is asking shareholders to ratify the appointment of E&Y as Civeo's auditors for the year ending December 31, 2018 and until the next annual general meeting of shareholders and to authorize the directors, acting through the Audit Committee, to determine the remuneration to be paid to E&Y for 2018.
-If the appointment is not ratified, it is not anticipated that E&Y will be replaced in 2018.
-The Audit Committee will, however, consider whether it is appropriate to appoint another independent registered public accounting firm for 2019.
+The Audit Committee has appointed Ernst & Young LLP ("E&Y") to audit the consolidated financial statements of Civeo for the year ending December 31, 2019 and the internal control over financial reporting of Civeo at December 31, 2019.
+E&Y has audited Civeo's, or its predecessor's, as applicable, consolidated financial statements beginning with the year ended December 31, 2010 through the year ended December 31, 2018.
+Our board of directors is asking shareholders to ratify the appointment of E&Y as Civeo's auditors for the year ending December 31, 2019 and until the next annual general meeting of shareholders and to authorize the directors, acting through the Audit Committee, to determine the remuneration to be paid to E&Y for 2019.
+If the appointment is not ratified, the Audit Committee will consider whether it is appropriate to appoint another independent registered public accounting firm for 2020.
 Even if the selection is ratified, the Audit Committee in its discretion may appoint a different independent registered public accounting firm at any time during the year.